bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Acquisition

-Format: `GAIN` dB
+Format: `GAIN` gain

 Defaults: current

-Prerequisites: RNMR only
+Prerequisites: RNMRA only

 Description:
-`GAIN` sets the observe channel receiver relative gain.
-This command sets the gain only if S-bus receiver gain control has been implemented on the spectrometer running RNMR.
-Whether gain control has been implemented or not, the gain value is written to the archive title records and may be displayed by `LP` once the record has been read into a buffer.
-`GAIN` takes one parameter, "db" which is the relative receiver gain in decibels.
+`GAIN` sets the observe channel receiver gain. `GAIN` takes one parameter, gain which is the relative receiver gain.
 If this parameter is omitted, RNMR will prompt for the receiver gain with the current gain as the default.
-The receiver gain is a real number between 0.0 and 100.0 dB, inclusive.
-It is considered precise to 0.1 dB.
-If the user accepts the current gain value by pressing
+The receiver gain is a real number between 0.0 and 100.0, inclusive and is considered precise to 0.1.
-<RETURN\> at the `GAIN` prompt, no changes are made.
-Since the receiver gain control is digital, only discrete gain
-settings are allowed.
-The currently supported gain values (in dB) are:
- 	60, 50, 40, 30

-CHECK THIS
-When the user enters a new gain value, RNMR uses the largest allowed value less than or equal to the user's value provided that the user's value is greater than or equal to 44.0 dB.
-If the user enters a gain less than 44.0 dB, then RNMR sets a receiver gain of 40.0 dB.
-When RNMR sets a gain value different from that requested by the user, RNMR displays an informational message showing the actual gain value set.
-CHECK THIS
 ## GAINL
 Set lock receiver gain

 Category: Lock

-Format: `GAINL` dB
+Format: `GAINL` gain

 Defaults: current

-Prerequisites: `GAINL` requires implementation of RNMR lock control.
-(RNMR only.)
+Prerequisites: RNMR lock control.
+(RNMRA only.)

 Description:
 `GAINL` sets the lock channel receiver relative gain.
 This command sets the gain only if RNMR lock channel control has been implemented on the spectrometer running RNMR.
 Unlike `GAIN`, the current value of `GAINL` is not stored in the title records and is not available from `LP`.

-`GAINL` takes one parameter, "db" which is the relative lock  receiver gain in decibels.
+`GAINL` takes one parameter, gain which is the relative receiver gain.
 If this parameter is omitted, RNMR will prompt for the receiver gain with the current gain as the default.
-The receiver gain is a real number between 0.0 and 100.0 dB, inclusive.
-It is considered precise to 1.0 dB.
-If the user accepts the current gain value by pressing
+The receiver gain is a real number between 0.0 and 100.0, inclusive and is considered precise to 1.0.
-<RETURN\> at the `GAIN` prompt, no changes are made.
-Since the receiver gain control is digital, only discrete gain
-settings are allowed.
-The currently supported gain values (in dB) are:

-Fix this gain is wrong
-           100.0  94.0  88.0  82.0
-            76.0  70.0  64.0  58.0

-When the user enters a new gain value, RNMR uses the largest allowed value less than or equal to the user's value provided that the user's value is greater than or equal to 64.0 dB.
-If the user enters a gain less than 64.0 dB, then RNMR sets a receiver gain of 58.0 dB.
-When RNMR sets a gain value different from that requested by the user, RNMR displays an informational message showing the actual gain value set.
 ## GAV
 Get data from averager